Gravitational waves and neutrino oscillations in Chern-Simons axion gravity: Introduction

 Neutrino oscillations over astronomical distances transform the flavor composition according to the Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix~\cite{Learned:1994wg, Majumdar:2006px, Visinelli:2008ds, Esmaili:2009uq, Choubey:2009jq, IceCube:2015rro}.
 Using the global best-fit mixing parameters in normal and inverted hierarchy~\cite{Gonzalez-Garcia:2014bfa}, it is possible to exactly determine the neutrino flavor evolution.
 Therefore, the observation of a ratio inconsistent with the expected flux, provided a precise source production model and a good spatial sensitivity of the detector, would be a signal of new physics in the neutrino sector.
 For neutrinos with energies $E\sim \mathcal{O}($MeV-PeV), this effect would add to the already studied cases such as neutrino decay~\cite{Beacom:2002vi, Baerwald:2012kc}, sterile neutrinos~\cite{Athar:2000yw}, pseudo-Dirac neutrinos~\cite{Beacom:2003eu, Esmaili:2009fk}, Lorentz or CPT violation~\cite{Hooper:2005jp}, and quantum gravity-induced decoherence~\cite{Anchordoqui:2005gj}.

 In this paper, we aim to study the effects of a SGWB on neutrino oscillations, focusing on the effects induced by the GW enhancement at a particular frequency from the resonant decay of the axions in the dark matter halo.
-Accounting for the GW background provided by known sources such as compact binaries and core-collapse supernovae, we show that a possible suppression of the neutrino coherence length induced by the CS term could be achieved for light axions of mass $\sim (10^{-11} \textrm{--} 10^{-13})\,$eV.
+Accounting for the GW background provided by known sources such as compact binaries and core-collapse supernovae (SN), we show that a possible suppression of the neutrino coherence length induced by the CS term could be achieved for light axions of mass $\sim (10^{-11} \textrm{--} 10^{-13})\,$eV.
 This range corresponds to the GW frequency range $\sim (10 \textrm{--} 1000)\,$Hz, making the search a feasible target for interferometers such as the Laser Interferometer Gravitational-Wave Observatory (LIGO) plus VIRGO and the Kamioka Gravitational Wave Detector (KAGRA) network~\cite{Abbott:2016xvh}.
-At the same time, a suppression in the neutrino oscillation probability would appear in the energy spectrum within $10 \textrm{--} 100\,$MeV and could be probed through the energy spectrum of neutrinos detected by the Jiangmen Underground Neutrino Observatory (JUNO)~\cite{JUNO:2015zny} and by Super-Kamiokande~\cite{Super-Kamiokande:2002weg}.
+At the same time, the suppression in the neutrino oscillation probability would appear in the energy spectrum within $10 \textrm{--} 100\,$MeV and could be probed through the energy spectrum of neutrinos detected by the Jiangmen Underground Neutrino Observatory (JUNO)~\cite{JUNO:2015zny} and by Super-Kamiokande~\cite{Super-Kamiokande:2002weg}.

 This paper is organized as follows.
 In Sec.~\ref{sec:CS} we discuss the theoretical foundations of the CS axion-gravity coupling.
-In Sec.~\ref{Stochastic GW background} we describe the SGWB used in the analysis.
+In Sec.~\ref{sec:SGWB} we describe the SGWB used in the analysis.
 In Sec.~\ref{Formulation}, we discuss the formalism for the description of neutrino flavor oscillations and the effects of a GW background.
-In Sec.~\ref{Results}, we show the enhancement in a GW burst due to the resonant decay of the axions in the halo and the effect on the coherence length of neutrino oscillations from such a burst.
-We consider as a possible astrophysical application the neutrinos propagating from a supernova (SN) explosion and detected in Super-Kamiokande or JUNO.
+In Sec.~\ref{Results}, we show the enhancement in the GW background and the effect on the coherence length of neutrino oscillations.
+We consider as a possible astrophysical application the neutrinos emitted from the explosion of a supernova (SN) and detected in Super-Kamiokande or JUNO.
 The relevant conclusions of this analysis are summarized in Sec.~\ref{Conclusions}.
 In this paper, we work in units with $\hbar = c = 1$ unless otherwise specified.